vyos/vyos-documentation/docs/configuration/service/dns.rst

 ddclient_ has another way to determine the WAN IP address.
 This is controlled
 by:

-.. cfgcmd:: set service dns dynamic interface <interface> use-web url <url>
+.. cfgcmd:: set service dns dynamic address <interface> web-options url <url>

    Use configured `<url>` to determine your IP address. ddclient_ will load `<url>` and tries to extract your IP address from the response.

-.. cfgcmd:: set service dns dynamic interface <interface> use-web skip <pattern>
+.. cfgcmd:: set service dns dynamic address <interface> web-options skip <pattern>

    ddclient_ will skip any address located before the string set in `<pattern>`.